masiedu4/all-my-blog-posts/cl23bd8mx0bj1y6nv3iyf0pn3.md

 ### Before you leave

-If your React.js is good, you'll notice that there are several best practices, such as the ContextAPI and the [useReducer hook](https://www.michaelasiedu.com/using-reacts-usereducer-hook-to-manage-complex-states), that may be used to make our code more clean and efficient.
+With futher understanding of React, you'll notice that there are several best practices, such as the Custom Hooks , ContextAPI and the [useReducer hook](https://www.michaelasiedu.com/using-reacts-usereducer-hook-to-manage-complex-states), that may be used to make our code more clean and efficient.

 What are some of the features that you can implement on your own?

 I've created [a repository for this lesson](https://github.com/masiedu4/whitelist-smart-contract-solidity-), with separate branches for the smart contract and the frontend.
 You can look into it.

-Check out more of my articles [here.](https://www.michaelasiedu.com/)
+## Learn More

+This blog is dedicated to educating curious individuals who want to learn about technology and improve their skills.

+Check out [the blog](https://www.michaelasiedu.com/) to show your support.